-This is the last of three articles this month on Alport syndrome genetics.
 This article focuses on the advances in genetic testing and how this new technology may affect the understanding of Alport syndrome.

 Please read the previous Genetics 101 articles on X-Linked Alport syndrome and Autosomal Recessive and Autosomal Dominant Alport syndrome before reading this article.